Master's Programme in Urban Studies and Planning in Real Estate Economics

 Field of study:

 Two prominent Finnish universities, Aalto University and University of Helsinki, have joined forces in this unique and interdisciplinary master’s programme.
-Aalto University admits students to the programme through three channels: for degrees of Master of Science (Architecture), Master of Science (Landscape Architecture) and Master of Science (Technogy) for the real estate specialisation.
+Aalto University admits students to the programme through two intakes: for degrees of Master of Science (Architecture), and Master of Science (Technology) for the real estate specialisation.
 The real estate specialisation is oriented towards applicants with a Bachelor’s degree in planning, urban economics, real estate or economics.

 After completing a degree in the master’s programme in Urban Studies & Planning, the student can:

-- Identify theories, concepts and empirical research methods relevant to real estate economics, urban studies and planning from related fields of social sciences, humanities, ecology, engineering, architecture, design and art
+- Identify theories, concepts and empirical research methods relevant to real estate economics, urban studies and planning from related fields of social sciences, humanities, ecology, engineering and architecture

 - Demonstrate a working understanding of the role of urban government, policy-making and planning in urban development